11 Purdeys Way, Rochford, England, SS4 1ND

 Used correctly, this cover helps your company absorb short-term shocks, minimise disruption to staff, and maintain customer and investor confidence while you recruit and onboard a replacement.

-Key Person cover at a glance (quick recap)
+Key Person Cover at a glance

 This is a type of business protection that pays a lump sum to the company if a named key individual dies or suffers a covered critical illness.
 It’s usually used where a director, top salesperson or specialist holds hard-to-replace relationships, skills or leadership that materially affect revenue and stability.